2026 Spring Conference

 9:00 a.m. - Programming Begins

-Fireside Chat with Tim Denehy
+Fireside Chat with Tim Denehy (L&M Radiator)

 This fireside chat with Tim Denehy of Wabtec will explore the current and future landscape of severe and extreme duty cooling applications.
 The conversation will examine market outlook and long term direction, including the role of electrification and how companies and service providers can position themselves to break into this highly specialized segment.
 Tim will share how L&M Radiator & Wabtec defines severe duty cooling, which operating conditions place the greatest thermal stress on systems, and why certain applications push cooling solutions to their limits more than others.